Retrograde Cricopharyngeus Dysfunction (R-CPD)

 Many people suffer of an inability to burp (R-CPD).
 They are noburpers.

-Many people have a strange condition: They cannot burp.
-Often these people think that it is only them and do not know that they have many fellow sufferers.
-They have Retrograde Cricopharyngeal Dysfunction, or R-CPD for short.
+Many people have a strange condition: They cannot belch/burp.
+Often, these people think they are alone and do not know that many others suffer from this condition.
+They have Retrograde Cricopharyngeal Dysfunction, or R-CPD.

 „For those who can’t burp.
 It’s real, and it sucks.“